dustdustinthewind/IntralismQoLMod/README.md

 - **Less Frequent Rank Refresh** Ranks only refresh after a score submit if 10 minutes have passed since the last submission.
 [This is a quick and dirty solution to handle issues of the current "Rank" Refresh system](https://cdn.discordapp.com/attachments/429849391164030988/928352748108406814/a7e8eb74b7.png) (Correction: image download only happens in main menu, not on every rank refresh) There is a setting to go back to the old system for those who need to see when their rank updates asap.
 Even tho I plan to remove rank updates, I'm still gonna fix this as best I can out of spite.
 - **Autocompression for vanilla image-sequence maps**.
 If a map has at least 1 unique image for every second, the autocompresser will kick in.
 Most if not all Vanilla image-sequence maps get detected by this, and will use significantly less RAM/VRAM than vanilla would in exchange for much longer loading times.
 You can check the console during a long loading time to see if auto-compress triggered.
 - **Storyboard and zoom animations are "less frame-dependent"**.
 This means that map animations (zooms, storyboards, etc.) should play very similarly on all modded clients, regardless of FPS.
 There is a slight, usually unnoticeable difference in animation-feel between modded and vanilla.
 - **All mapping events use config v3 arc offset**.
 In Vanilla, arcs are delayed by 110ms + the users arc delay setting.
-In IQoL, all maps use that delay.
-This means mappers no longer need to offset storyboard/zoom events to match to the music.
-This does mean old maps are offset now tho.
-I may make a workaround with a new config version.
+In IQoL, all map events use that delay.
+This means mappers no longer need to offset storyboard/zoom events to match the arc offset.
+This does mean old maps that were built around the old mismatch are offset now.
 - **Use any skin!** Set the skin you'd like in [`qolmod/skin.txt`](https://github.com/FlyingRabidUnicornPig/IntralismQoLMod/blob/main/qolmod/skin.txt).
 This is a visual change to the client-side only.
 Users in multiplayer lobbies will see your steam-equipped skin when spectating, your inventory still only shows skins you own through Steam, etc.

 ### MISC